franchsli/whatsapp_clone_django/README.md

     - I think is because the readmore height isn't kept in count when scrolling.
 - You can't archive chats who are not with a contact.

+## NOTES FOR LATER

+- If there's something slowing down displaying things like messages in a specific chat it could be iterator() method in display_chat() view for-loop.

 **RESOURCES**: